anhhaibkhn/Data-Science-selfstudy-notes-Blog/_posts/2022-04-21-Marketing-Analytics-Predicting-Customer-Churn-in-Python.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h4 id="2.2.3-Feature-engineering">2.2.3 Feature engineering<a class="anchor-link" href="#2.2.3-Feature-engineering"> </a></h4><p>Leveraging domain knowledge to engineer new features is an essential part of modeling.
+<h4 id="Feature-engineering">Feature engineering<a class="anchor-link" href="#Feature-engineering"> </a></h4><p>Leveraging domain knowledge to engineer new features is an essential part of modeling.
 This exercise is to create a new feature that contains information about the average length of night calls made by customers.</p>
 <ul>
 <li>Creating new feature for model</li>
 </ul>